contrast-zone/t-rewriter.js/README.md

 ### 2.2. right side phrases

-Incorporating the whole phrases to production rules right sides, the rewriting rules take the form:
+Incorporating the whole phrases to production rules right sides, the rewriting rules take a form:

     β -> α

 where `β` and `α` are sequences of strings.
 Definition of this type of grammars and their ability to develop `α` sides of rules towards `β` side input sequences is similar to the modified context-free grammars definition, except that the `α` sides may also be sequences of strings.
 Of course, like in context-free grammars, it is possible to produce ambiguous grammars when there are multiple productions with the similar right side phrases.
 Again, we begin the process of parsing by providing the initial starting right-side phrase which we develop towards left-sides according to production rules.
+The success of production continuation down the parse tree requires preceding left side phrase to be equal or a subset of continuing right side phrase.

 There is one important behavior that makes our approach different from [unrestricted grammars](https://en.wikipedia.org/wiki/Unrestricted_grammar) (see type-0 grammar in [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy)).
 In unrestricted grammars, it is possible to combine merely *parts* of neighbour production resolvents to form a single base for new production resolvents.
 Although this behavior is what makes unrestricted grammars Turing complete, because of this behavior, unrestricted grammars are very complicated to reason about.
 To avoid this phrase fragmentation, we take another approach: we pose a strict parent-child structure policy where, to produce a parent resolvent, the whole child, or a whole of all neighbour children formation should be taken into account when matching production bases.
 This preserves a general tree structure that is simple to reason about.

 Because of this adjustment, although introducing right side phrases still does not make our approach Turing complete on its own, it is an imortant step towards building a Turing complete framework.
-Introducing a notion of variables a bit later, the following sections will make our framework Turing complete while retaining structuring of the wholes as strict parent-child relations.
+Introducing a notion of variables a bit later, section 2.4. will make our framework Turing complete while retaining structuring of the wholes as strict parent-child relations.

 #### 2.2.1. pseudocode 2